Python List or Array

 What is NumPy?

-NumPy is an Open source Python core library which makes possible to use the concept of Array in Python.
-The NumPy is used to serve the scientific calculation which cannot be solved by the Python list.
+NumPy is an Open source Python core library that makes it possible to use the concept of Array in Python.
+The NumPy is used to serve the scientific calculation, which the Python list cannot solve.
 NumPy is written in Python and C.

-Why do we need NumPy array even though we have Python List that looks like Array?
+Why do we need a NumPy array even though we have Python List that looks like Array?

-The answer as simple as that the calculation in Python List become complicated and does not give a satisfactory answer when it comes to the scientific calculation.
+The answer is as simple as the calculation in Python List becomes complicated and does not give a satisfactory answer when it comes to scientific calculation.
 The calculation speed of the NumPy Array is faster than the Python List.

 Main Features of NumPy